Medicare Advantage Insurance Denial

 What is Medicare Advantage and Why Would There Be a Medicare Advantage Health Insurance Denial?

 Medicare Advantage plans are also known as Medicare Part C or MA plans.
 These plans offer Medicare-approved private company health insurance.
 These private health insurers include companies like Blue Shield, Anthem Blue Cross, UnitedHealthcare, Cigna, and others).
 Medicare Advantage private insurance companies must comply with Medicare rules.
-MA plans include Medicare Part A, Part B, and Part D. Medicare Advantage plans get a certain amount from Medicare each month.
+MA plans include Medicare Part A, Part B, and Part D. Medicare Advantage plans get a certain amount from Medicare for each participant every month.
 Like other private company health insurance plans, MA members must adhere to the insurer’s policies.
 For example, you utilize the insurer’s network approved healthcare providers and adhere to its out-of-pocket expense rules.
 Sometimes you need prior authorization prior to coverage of treatments or medications.
 Some plans have lower out-of-pocket expenses than original Medicare and some offer coverage not included in Medicare.
 As an example, some MA plans offer dental, hearing and vision services.

 Keep in mind that if you select a MA plan, you still have Medicare.
 However, you’ll receive most of your Part A and Part B coverage from your MA plan instead of from original Medicare.